armno/blog/content/post/vercel/index.md

 but i prefer to finish everything locally and push to github.
 - note: the cli is still in beta

-## custom domain

-- finally i update my domain `cmair.space` to point to vercel instead of diigtal ocean
-- the process is straightforward like netlify

 ## summary